nay244/nay-zettel/Practical-Tips-to-Facilitate-Early-Reading.md

-I like using the highlight system to keep count of new words I learn as I read, and then use a tool like [this one](https://github.com/kanjieater/Smart-Japanese-Kindle-Highlights) to bulk import all my highlights automatically into [[6cfc2b98]] cards for review later.
+I like using the highlight system to keep count of new words I learn as I read, and then use a tool like [this one](https://github.com/kanjieater/Smart-Japanese-Kindle-Highlights) to bulk import all my highlights automatically into [[Anki]] cards for review later.

 ## Textractor and Game2Text